xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 paradox.
-The first one uses causal reasoning to explain why we observe a spurious dependence between Your Door and Location of Car; the second uses Bayesian reasoning to explain why the probability of Door 2 goes up in Let’s Make a Deal.
+The first one uses causal reasoning to explain why we observe a spurious dependence between Your Door and Location of Car; the second uses Bayesian reasoning to explain why the probability of Door 2 goes up in Let's Make a Deal.

 Both explanations are valuable.
 The Bayesian one accounts for the phenomenon but does not really explain why we perceive it as so paradoxical.
 In my opinion, a true resolution of a paradox should explain why we see it as a paradox in the first place.
 Why did the people who read her column believe so strongly that vos Savant was wrong?
-It wasn’t just the know-it-alls.
+It wasn't just the know-it-alls.
 Paul Erdos, one of the most brilliant mathematicians of modern times, likewise could not believe the solution until a computer simulation showed him that switching is advantageous.
 What deep flaw in our